How clients can successfully nurture their relationships with their customer relationship manager

 Our focus is totally dependant on you (as the client) meeting your goals and objectives.
 The more you ‘win’ the more we ‘win’.
 So how can you help us to help you?

 • Tell us your goals and vision.

 Your CSM’s role is to make sure that whatever the team is delivering is in line with your goals and vision.
 This includes their internal meetings and decision making.
 By giving them a clear understanding of these, you can empower your CSM to be an advocate for you, even when you are not there.

 Goals are not very effective without measurables.
 So it’s important that throughout your project and even after delivery you have agreed targets that will help both parties gauge the health of your project / product.
 By cementing these upfront, you will keep your CSM accountable and make sure that they give you accurate reports and insights that are hugely valuable.

 • Give them an idea to comeback to you with

 We spend most of our time trying to be proactive in coming up with ideas / initiatives or anything that may be valuable to you.
 Why not give us an idea or a problem for us to solve?
 We jump at any opportunity there is to help our clients, and by saying, “We have this new idea - what do you think?” will empower us to go the extra mile for you.

 • Provide honest feedback

 Remember when your CSM asked you, “Is there anything we can improve on?”
 This is your opportunity to be heard.
-We don’t know what we don’t know, so feedback is everything to us, and if we know what we can do to make your engagement with us better we will surely do our best to make it happen (It’s our job!).
+We don’t know what we don’t know, so feedback is everything to us; if we know what we can do to make your engagement with us better we will surely do our best to make it happen (it’s our job!).